Fuji-class battleship: Service

-On 10 March, the two ships blindly bombarded the harbour of Port Arthur from Pigeon Bay, on the southwest side of the Liaodong Peninsula, at a range of 9.5 km, but did little damage.
+On 10 March, the two ships blindly (without being able to see the target) bombarded the harbour of Port Arthur from Pigeon Bay, on the southwest side of the Liaodong Peninsula, at a range of 9.5 km, but did little damage.
 When they tried again on 22 March, they were attacked by Russian coastal defence guns that had been transferred there, and also from several Russian ships in Port Arthur using observers overlooking Pigeon Bay.
 The Japanese ships disengaged after Fuji was hit by a 12-inch shell.

 Fuji and Yashima participated in the action of 13 April when Tōgō successfully lured out two battleships of the Pacific Squadron.
 When the Russians spotted the five battleships of the 1st Division, they turned back for Port Arthur and the battleship struck a minefield laid by the Japanese the previous night.
 The ship sank in less than two minutes after one of her magazines exploded.
 Emboldened by his success, Tōgō resumed long-range bombardment missions, which prompted the Russians to lay more minefields.